Extraltodeus/Uncond-Zero-for-ComfyUI/README.md

 - does what is described above

 ELSE:
-- Acts like the Automatic CFG
+- Acts like the Automatic CFG (no monkeypatching this time)

 ## Conditioning combine positive and negative